Alaska Wildlife Adventures

 Excellent marine tours can be experienced on Kachemak Bay, the Kenai Fjords and Prince William Sound.
 Guest staying with Bear Paw Adventure will receive free assistance in selecting the marine tours that best meet their interests.

 A range of tours of Kachemak Bay are available during the summer months.
 These can include a cruise of the Bay, stop at Gull Island and visits to the communities of Halibut Cove and Seldovia.
-Seven-hour tour including 3-hr stop int Seldovia cost $69 for Adult, $59 Senior, $49 child.
+Seven-hour tour including 3-hr stop int Seldovia cost $69 for Adult, $59 Senior, $49 child, plus taxes and fees.

 Popular narrated National Park Tours are available that provide in-depth experiences of the Kenai Fjords National Park’s abundant wildlife, alpine and tidewater glaciers.
 The tours depart daily in the peak summer season at 8:00 and 11:30 AM and are available May to September.
-The 6-hour trip costs $159 for adults and $80 for children.
+The 6-hour trip costs $179 for adults and $89.50 for children, plus taxes and fees.

 While bears, birds and marine tours are among Alaska’s top wildlife viewing attractions, many other creatures roam the great land – not to mention the mighty Yukon Moose – largest of the moose species.
 Alaska’s wildlife include: